kepta/idly/packages/idly-common/README.md

 This package can be used with

 * Node v4 and above
-* Any major browser which supports ES5.
+* Any major browser which supports ES6.

-(Note: this uses [WeakMap](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap), [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) & [Set](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) internally.)

 ### Example usage